nullableVoidPtr/raticHash/README.md

 # Motivation

-I first started thinking about this project when I was learning about constructing a exponential function to fit a table of values in Maths.
+I first started thinking about this project when I was learning about constructing a exponential function to fit a table of values.
 The triangle of differences you had to write to do this piqued my interest, and I thought, by adding the sum of each 'row' in this triangle, you could create a one-way function, with the 'y-values' being each character of the input.
 Substituting addition for XOR, and with the addition of a PRNG, I have managed to create a simple variable-length hash function (with unknown security).

 ## Specification